Dodson, Wheat win Colleyville City Council seats

 “This is amazing — I’ll tell you,” Dodson said.
 “We are celebrating.”

-Wheat said she believes she is the best-qualified candidate for this office because she is an energetic and approachable mother who is deeply committed to the future of Colleyville.

-“For the past six years, I have been primarily staying home with my young children,” Wheat said.
-“This gift of time has allowed me to become deeply involved with Colleyville organizations, businesses and schools.
-My extensive network will also provide me a greater understanding of what residents from all areas of Colleyville desire.
-I also bring an analytical and inquisitive mind to the table with over 20 years experience as a marketing technology leader, with a bachelor of arts in mathematics from UT-Austin.”
+Dodson and Wheat were at a party at a friend’s house attended by about 50 people when the results came in.

-The winner of Place 4, Dodson, an information technology consultant, said his top priority is to continue the significant changes that the current City Council majority members have implemented the past 10 months.
+Dodson, an information technology consultant, said his top priority is to continue the significant changes that the current City Council majority members have implemented over the past 10 months.

 “The past City Council was on the path of doing total rebuilding of city streets, which would have required 10 years to just do one major street, while more than six other major streets were being ignored or patched,” Dodson said.
 “This new council has changed direction and I want to make sure that we look at the entire city to deal with our streets.